cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 wow, that's disappointing.

-However, further load testing resulted in faster average init times, especially when increasing the allocated RAM to `2048MB` (which in turn increases the available [vCPUs](https://docs.aws.amazon.com/lambda/latest/dg/configuration-function-common.html#configuration-memory-console))
+However, further load testing resulted in faster average init times, especially when increasing the allocated RAM to `2048MB` (which in turn increases the available {{< targetblank  href="https://docs.aws.amazon.com/lambda/latest/dg/configuration-function-common.html#configuration-memory-console" text="vCPUs" >}})
 My guess is that the Docker image is somehow pulled and cached in a closer location when you start invoking your lambda multiple times.
 You can see detailed results at the end of the post.